 Just like adults, young people are trying to make sense of what is happening in their world.
 Understandably, they have lots of questions!
 Because every BrainPOP movie is inspired by a real question, we’ve been receiving tons of email from families and teachers with questions from kids!
 Here are a few:

-Dear Tim and Moby, Why did the police kill George Floyd in Minneapolis?
+Dear Tim and Moby, Why did a police officer kill George Floyd in Minneapolis?

 Dear Tim and Moby, I’m hearing stuff on the news about riots for racial equality.
 I thought that stuff was over with?
 I’m confused.